Moving-coil meters

 (I've added the colors for clarity).

-Artwork: A close-up of the coil and magnets in a real d'Arsonval type galvanometer.
+Artwork: A close-up of the coil and magnets in a real d'Arsonval type meter.
 The needle is the white line pointing straight upward.
 Photo courtesy of Wellcome Collection published under a Creative Commons (CC BY 4.0) licence.

 Different types of meters